Jamcre/bluetti-esp32-bridge/README.md

 - Look for the repeated logic to register peers in void setup. ensure all of your nodes are registered by copying this logic including your broadcastAddress' (remeber they are numbered 1, 2, 3, 4, ...).

 ### Upload via Arduino IDE:
-- The same Arduino libraries setup used for the sensor node will allow you to compile sender.ino
+- The same Arduino libraries setup used for the sensor node will allow you to compile sender.ino.
-- Set baud rate to 115200
-- Upload your script
+- Upload your script.
-- You should see the rtc clock sending the time quite frequently
+- You should see frequent outputs indicating the time is being broadcast.
 - You will likely see zero registered clients even while your sensor nodes are working properly. this is because your nodes only briefly connect for the time then immediately disconnect

 Now these devices are full fledged air quality sensors.
 They will save their indoor air quality measurements to their SD card.
 Their screen displays real-time temperature, humidity, and pollutant concentration measurements.
 An example file is included in the sensor folder.